typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 We just saw two method types that, though different, are effectively the same: those of `plengthT` and `plengthE`.
-We have rules for deciding when an existential parameter can be lifted into a method type parameter --- or a method type parameter lowered to an existential --- but there are other pairs of method types we'll explore that are the same, or very close.
+We have rules for deciding when an existential parameter can be lifted into a method type parameter—or a method type parameter lowered to an existential—but there are other pairs of method types we'll explore that are the same, or very close.
 So let's talk about how we determine this equivalence.

 A method *r* is more general than or as general as *q* if *q* may be